-Tamoxifen can also be used to control a cancer that has come back or spread to other parts of the body.
+Tamoxifen is also used to control a cancer that has come back or spread to other parts of the body (secondary breast cancer).

 Hot flushes and sweats

-You can read more about treatments for menopausal symptoms like hot flushes in our section on breast cancer and menopausal symptoms.
+You can read more about treatments for menopausal symptoms like hot flushes in our information on breast cancer and menopausal symptoms.

 Change in periods

-Some people get leg cramps with tamoxifen.
 Walking may stretch the muscle and help with this.
 Let your doctor know if leg cramps are a problem.
-If your leg becomes red, hot or swollen, tell your doctor immediately.

 Less common side effects